adomani/Syllabus/.src/TPwL_source.md

   done
 ```
 <!-- newFile ideas_to_develop.md -->
-#  Stubs of ideas and projects
+#  Projects and stubs of ideas

 ##  Groups